agouy/straf/docs/reference_pop.md

 ## MDS on reference frequencies

 STRAF implements an MDS computation based on allele frequency data.
-By default, allele frequencies from the STRiDER database are used (loci with less than 10 populations have been excluded).
+By default, allele frequencies from the STRiDER database [@ref_strider] are used (loci with less than 10 populations have been excluded).
 If you are not familiar with the MDS method and interpretation, you can find details in __Chapter 4__.